hdmchl/gest.js/README.md

 gest.js shows on screen messages as user feedback, you can control these using:
 <code>gest.options.messages = false;</code>

+###Locking (0 by default)
+Sometimes gest.js may rapidly pick up two consecutive gestures, often the second of these gestures is in error.
+To help mitigate this, you can set a <code>locking</code> option in milliseconds.
+This will lock gest.js and stop it from dispatching gest events.
+On screen messages however, will continue to be displayed.
+To set a locking timeout, use:
+<code>gest.options.locking = 500;</code>

 ###Debugging (off by default)
 In order to view the video stream and enable <code>console.log(…)</code> messages, you will need to toggle debugging using:
 <code>gest.options.debug(true);</code>